AgoraIO-Community/convo-ai-go-server/GUIDE.md

 ## Invite Agent Handler

-Next we'll implement the invite handler, which needs to handle several key tasks:
+Next, we'll implement the invite handler, which needs to handle several key tasks:

 - Generate a token for the AI agent to access the RTC channel.
 - Configure Text-to-Speech (Microsoft or ElevenLabs)